1 Introduction

 - The kubectl CLI is the default tool to access and manage your Kubernetes cluster

-This section explains the components needed for Mendix app deployment.
 This architecture overview shows all the components in the deployment:

 The deployment of your Mendix app needs the following Kubernetes components: